mui/material-ui/docs/src/pages/components/progress/progress-ru.md

 ![heavy load](/static/images/progress/heavy-load.gif)

 When it's not possible, you can leverage the `disableShrink` property to mitigate the issue.
-See https://github.com/mui-org/material-ui/issues/10327
+See [this issue](https://github.com/mui-org/material-ui/issues/10327).

 {{"demo": "pages/components/progress/CircularUnderLoad.js"}}